thursdaybw/BasiqVoyager/web/docs/Phase_5_-_Establishing_and_Debugging_Basiq_API_Connection_in_PHP-blog.md

 And successfully generated an access token with that API Key.
 So looks like the Demo Application is ago, but now I have a second application hanging around.

 I have just clicked around and disovered that I can delete the application on the left hand menu click All Applications, the menu is little finicky, it will take you to [The application screen](https://dashboard.basiq.io/applications), you can click on you application and disable it or delete it from this screen.

+I noticed also that when I created the new application, I created it as "Payments disabled", there were two other options for "Sandbox" and "Production", I don't know sandbox allows payments, a bit scary.
+So I chose "Payments disabled" for now, it's permanent choice, so I was sure to name my Application with "Payments disabled" in it's name..
+I found that confusing too because later I thought the application was disabled..
+I assume that the Demo Application has "Payments Disabled" too.